Plugin to control two servos attached to a camera gimbal to control motion.

 - The custom point should appear in the control tab and should lead to your wonderful spool after clicking on it.

-Although I have used this plugin and it has worked for me without issues, I take no resposiblity for any damage caused by using this plugin or connecting servos to your Pi.
+Although the Authors use this plugin without issues, You take resposiblity for any damage caused by using this plugin or connecting servos to your own Pi.
 Please make sure to do your reseach and understand the dangers and please be careful.
+It’s recomended to power servos externally to prevent performance issues on your pi and make sure all your minimum and maximum angle boundaries are set correctly.